Customer Data Platform: What Is It and How to Choose the Best CDP?

 CDP - Unified Customer Profile

-Profile unification is an ongoing process where data is continuously enriched with offline or real-time data such as demographic, firmographic and behavioral data and additional information from third-party sources to build a complete customer profile.
+Profile unification is an ongoing process where data is continuously enriched with offline or real-time data such as demographic, firmographic and behavioral data and additional information from third-party data sources to build a comprehensive customer profile.

 The main goal of profile unification in a Customer Data Platform is to create a single, cohesive view of each customer.